atunutu/voda-agents-api/README.md

 CORS error in browser
 -Add your frontend origin to CORS_ORIGINS in .env (comma-separated list) and restart the server.

 CI Tests failure
 -Tests flaky due to async, run from postman for validity

 # ROOM FOR IMPROVEMENTS
-Refresh tokens with rotation & blacklist on compromise
+Refresh tokens with rotation & blacklist on compromise.
-Observability: request logging, metrics, trace IDs Idempotency keys for customer registration
+Observability: request logging, metrics, trace IDs.
+Idempotency keys for customer registration.
-Data isolation in tests to avoid false fails
+Data isolation in tests to avoid false fails.